dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/pipeline_cli_execution.rst

 values in earlier files, which can be useful.
 You can also use globs in the CLI arguments to consume multiple yaml files.

-Next, we'll look at defining strongly-typed :doc:`Configuration Schemas <configuration_schemas>` to guard against bugs and enrich pipeline documentation.
+Next, we'll look at how :doc:`User-Defined Types <types>` can enrich documentation and type-safety in pipelines.